Feeling Lonely This Time Of Year?23 comments

 The Power of Negative Thoughts

-When we feel alone, our mind gets has huge power over us and our self critic is dangerously not interrupted.
+When we’re feeling lonely/alone, our mind gets has huge power over us and our self critic is dangerously not interrupted.
 Sometimes our loneliness increases our self critic, and sometimes our self critic increases our loneliness.

 Let me explain.